-- Gravesham Borough Council: the organisation Focus and deliver on options available to the council, and our employees, that reduce the level of produced carbon emissions.
-The council has put in place a high-level road map to clearly set out the key operational activities that will be undertaken to achieve net zero by 2030. - Gravesham Borough Council: the housing provider Explore opportunities to improve the energy efficiency standard of our housing stock whilst ensuring new council housing is built to a high level of sustainability, supported by local planning policy, reflecting the need for energy efficiency to be considered in all future developments. - Gravesham Borough Council: the community leader The council cannot directly affect all of the changes that are needed across the borough.
+Gravesham Borough Council - the organisation

+Focus and deliver on options available to the council, and our employees, that reduce the level of produced carbon emissions.
+The council has put in place a high-level road map to clearly set out the key operational activities that will be undertaken to achieve net zero by 2030.